M: 07909 972127

 To book an available period, click on the start date indicated by the dark green squares on the grid below.
 If there is no dark green square, click the green button below the grid to be taken to an alternative booking system.
 If the owner/manager does not allow online booking, you can return to the Overview tab for details of how to contact them directly to progress your booking.

 Helen and Nigel moved to Pittenweem in 2016 when they had the chance to buy the historic Thistle House on Mid Shore.
-They are both now retired and opened Thistle Flat this year for holiday lets on the ground floor.
+They are both now retired and opened Thistle Flat last year for holiday lets on the ground floor.

 Helen and Nigel live upstairs from Thistle Flat and aim to be there to greet you when you arrive and to be on hand, or just a call away, during your stay.
 Please do contact us for more information; we will be happy to discuss your needs and will do our best to make your visit to this lovely part of Scotland really special.